My ULTIMATE camera choosing guide (for noobs)

 I liked the camera, but if you have the latest iPhone, is it still worth getting a Ricoh?
 I don't really know.

 It is quite expensive for what it offers, but for street shooters, it is cool, especially for stealth photography.
-For video, this thing sucks.
+For video, it was comically bad.

 Finally, I'll mention DJI cameras.